What is Syphilis?

 - Aching joints

 Often, in this stage syphilis is mistaken for another condition.
-The symptoms will go away with or without treatment. (but if you are not treated then syphilis will still remain in your body)
+The symptoms will go away with or without treatment (without treatment, syphilis will still remain in your body).

 Latent (3rd stage)

 The third stage of syphilis is called the latent, or hidden stage.
 Primary and secondary symptoms disappear and there are no noticeable symptoms in the latent stage.
 However, the bacteria remains in the body and can affect the brain, heart, skin, bones and other organs.
 This stage isn’t infectious and can last for years before progressing to tertiary syphilis.